 That's what makes them a concise, manageable set of anchors; for any position along the whole neck; and, "uncontrived".

 The diagrams are not just fingering charts; nor are they simply pictures of the neck.
-A chart is a real tool that does connect the music to the fretboard; and to your fingerings.
-They do contain pitch and time.
+A chart is a real tool that does connect the music to the fretboard.
+They can also contain pitch and time.

 As we've mentioned, the book also includes diagrams of the whole neck; and one is pictured below.
 We'd like to add a point here about one viewpoint.
 It's that you could be led to feel that we're going to prescribe that getting confident on the whole neck is done by learning each section of the scale; and then connecting all of these shapes together to get there.

 Instead, our method will go far beyond that, and you will be provided with a lot more substance that is much more versatile than just seven positions: you will have orientation at, within, and through any shapes.
-But we'll go on here to say this even further: instead of considering that a firm grasp of the neck can be done even by taking the neck as a wholeand we don't discount that as well — we'll say that: in any case, anyone and everyone does land their fretting hand into some position at least temporarily!
-Simply grip the neck; and you are fretting in some position right there!
-So the individual shapes would also be at least one way to do nothing more than form a starting point.
+But we'll go on for completeness here, and say this even further: instead of considering that a firm grasp of the neck can be done even by taking the neck as a whole — and we do not discount that as well — we'll say that the individual shapes would also be at least one way to do nothing more than form a starting point.

-Understanding our complete method will put a firmer perspective on the diagrams.
-It will illuminate a lot more than just "Shapes"; and at the same time, will make them much easier to learn and retain in the end.
+Understanding our complete method will put a firmer perspective on the diagrams; and, musical figures inside of them.
+It will illuminate a lot more than just "Shapes"; and at the same time, will make them much easier to understand, and reduce them in the end.
 As we've said also, our goal for you is freedom from any particular "boxed in" shapes.
 So we'll add two points that also reassure us about the position shapes:

-So again, you may deliberately observe the shapes, in whatever scale or mode you might be playing; however, it's always true that they're there on the neck, just by consequence of the notes on the frets and strings.
+So again, you may deliberately observe the shapes; however, it's true that they're always just there on the neck, just by the consequence of the notes on the frets and strings.

 Remember too that your own figures that you're playing, are laid out somewhere in or around the scale's Shapes; and the diagrams could be as relevant as you choose!

-Let us also add something more concrete about shapes' "relevance".
-Imagine you're playing a figure that so happens to move through two or more shapes.
+So let us put a shape's "relevance" into more perspective.
+Imagine that you're playing a figure that so happens to move through two or more shapes.
 On the neck, there is more than one way to move musically: we can stay on strings, change strings, shift positions; and play other ways as well.

-So these are the types of things we've also said that you might piece together in your own way.
-There are even going to be a lot of valid uses for the diagrams alone, which just have the notes.
+So this is an example of the many types of things that you might piece together in your own way.
+There are going to be a lot of valid uses for the diagrams alone, which just have the notes.

-So the shapes can play into your own orientation in any way you may or may not choose; and still, they will be there on the neck.
+So the shapes can play into your own orientation in any way you may or may not choose.
+They will be there on the neck, but you're only going to recall them if you so happen to.
 When you get them into perspective, they won't seem to be boxy or limited: it's always just those notes on the neck.
-You're also going to have many other perspectives beyond just the seven positions, and you will be using the music first; which is what is going to give any shape relevance.
+You're also going to have many other perspectives beyond just these seven positions; and, you will be using the music first; which is what is going to give any shape relevance, and it even has dictated the shape itself.

 😊